ioccc-src/winner/bugs.md

 architecture but he does not know if it crashed in macOS Ventura due to the fact it is an `arm64` CPU - the Apple silicon chip).
 This fix, BTW, is a mix of a fix by [Yusuke Endoh](/winners.html#Yusuke_Endoh) and Cody's.
 Nevertheless there are two features that are not bugs.
+Later the author made some slight changes to make it not crash in x86_64 macOS.

 By design this program is supposed to crash on termination.
 This actually no longer seems to happen but we don't need this to be added even if it might